across the world

 Innovative Ways You Can Use Virtual Reality in the Real Estate Business

 Virtual reality, commonly known as VR, is a technology that offers both practical and commercial applications.
-VRs have been used for a few years now, but in 2015, it emerged as a trending marketing tool for many industries, and real estate was one of the early adopters.
+VRs have been used for a few years now.
+But nowadays, it emerged as a popular tool and real estate was one of the early adopters.
 Real estate agencies and realtors use it to attract potential buyers and eliminate expenses on property visits.

-People interested in a property no more need to go out, travel foe miles to visit the property, as a VR can enable them to visit it virtually and see the size of rooms, doors, windows, ceiling height, and other primarily considered factors.
+People interested in a property no more need to go out, and travel for miles to visit the property.
+VR can show them the size of rooms, doors, windows, ceiling height, and more.
 Keeping customers’ convenience in mind, more and more realtors are adopting this technology.
 The VR/AR industry is likely to generate revenue of $2.6 billion by 2025 exclusively from real estate.

 - People prefer VR